 Acclaim (and a BAFTA nomination) for Virginia came again with her movie role alongside Paul Scofield in Carve Her Name with Pride (1958) portraying Special Operations Executive agent Violette Szabo who, after her husband was killed during WWII, undertook dangerous missions as an undercover agent for British intelligence until caught and executed by the Nazis in 1944.
 The role had a strong impact on Virginia.
 In 2000 she performed the opening ceremony of the Violette Szabo Museum in Herefordshire.
 The actress then appeared opposite American actors Gary Cooper and Charlton Heston in the adventure yarn The Wreck of the Mary Deare (1959).
 Back on stage for a few years in potent roles as Sister Jeanne in "The Devils" and Lucy in "The Beggar's Opera," she and Bill were invited to appear together in the film Two Living, One Dead (1961), a Post Office robbery crime drama.

 The couple's next film together would alter the course of both their personal and professional destinies when they signed up to play Joy and George Adamson, noted wildlife welfare preservationists, in a landmark film version of the best-selling novel Born Free (1966).
 The movie was a massive, international box office smash.
 The shooting, with the real George Adamson serving as tech advisor, deeply affected the couple so much that for the rest of their lives/careers they dedicated themselves to wildlife causes with many of their subsequent pictures having related themes.
 The couple went on to form a documentary film company and served as writers/producers to create wildlife films.
-One of the best known of their many documentaries is Christian the Lion (1971).
+One of the best known of their many documentaries is The Lion Who Thought He Was People (1971).

 A few years later Virginia and Bill filmed two animal-related movie adventures, Ring of Bright Water (1969) and An Elephant Called Slowly (1970).
 The former, filmed in London and the Scottish coast, was based on a best-selling book and told of the romance of an office worker/artist (Bill), his otter pal Mij, and his love interest (Virginia), the town's doctor.
 Virginia later helped create a museum to honor the film's author, naturalist Gavin Maxwell.
 The latter, which was filmed in Kenya, had the couple "adopting" three young elephants.